 |VIEW LATEST PRICE →|

 So you’ve spent more than you should have for the holidays, or you’re doing some serious scaling back on your expenses and something has to give.
 Dealing with financial realities doesn’t mean you have to compromise on smelling good.

 These inexpensive cologne options for men might not be the cheapest of the cheap but you’ll be getting a quality fragrance at an affordable price.

-Of course, you can also keep your eyes on bargain bins, where sometimes incredible deals are to be had.
-And don’t forget sales where 20-50% discounts are not uncommon.
+Of course, you can also keep your eyes on bargain bins, where incredible deals can sometimes still be found – and sales with 60-80% discounts are not uncommon.

-Best Inexpensive Men's Colognes and Where to Wear Them
+Best Cheap Cologne and Where to Wear Them

 It all started with Jaguar for Men EDT for the British luxury car manufacturer.
 Launched in 1988, this EDT was created by none other than master perfumer Thierry Wasser (now Guerlain’s in-house perfumer).
 It’s an old-school treat with a herbal and soapy character after the citrus opening has subsided.

 The good news is that it celebrated its 30th year on the market in 2018.
 It’s also ridiculously cheap – roughly half the price of a designer fragrance.
 Jaguar, like most other automotive fragrance brands (Mercedes-Benz.
 Porsche, Bentley, Ferrari) has a very respectable portfolio of reasonably priced products.

 Best for the Gym: Adidas Ice Dive EDT

 Sometimes we all need a trusty spray n go when we hit the gym.
 And Adidas Ice Dive EDT fulfills that need perfectly.
 It’s suitably fresh, cool, and sporty, with notes of mint, grapefruit, lavender, yuzu, and lemon, among others.
 It’s a teeny-weeny on the synthetic side, but gents, look at that price.